Cecil County Health Department Emergency Preparedness Program

-The following resources can help you to better prepare yourself, your family and your community for emergencies including natural disasters, severe weather, outbreaks and more.
+The following resources can help prepare you, your family, and your community for emergencies, including natural disasters, severe weather, outbreaks, and more.

 Ready.gov: National public service campaign designed to educate and empower the American people to prepare for, respond to and mitigate emergencies, including natural and man-made disasters.